Before you go

 Think about your packing

 If you're travelling to the USA, make sure you familiarise yourself with their specific airline baggage lock requirements.
-Information is available from the US Government's Transportation Security Administration.
+More information: US Government's Transportation Security Administration

 When travelling, always remember: